 Our wider curriculum is taught through the learning areas; 'Understanding of the World' and 'Expressive Arts and Design.'
-EYFS staff have a good understanding of how ELG's feed into the National Curriculum through our robust planning and CPD opportunities.
-In reverse, colleagues throughout the school are also aware of the key ELG's that link to each foundation subject and the progression of the subject.
+EYFS staff have a good understanding of how ELG's feed into the National Curriculum.
+Peer to peer support is offered where subject leaders are able to match their subject progression to the ELGs.